 Continuing west, the line would pass beneath Sheppard Avenue at Ceramic Road, and then curve gently north, passing beneath Keele Street at St. Regis Crescent, and continuing north under Keele Street.
 Finch West station would be built beneath the Keele/Finch intersection, featuring a bus terminal connecting with Keele and Finch West buses, commuter parking in the Hydro right-of-way (400 spaces) and a passenger pick-up/drop-off area.

 In 2010, the TTC approved a station design which included a connection with a Finch West LRT on Finch Avenue.
 This plan changed in December of that year when newly elected mayor Rob Ford cancelled Toronto’s support for the project.
 Revisions to the station plan now call for a larger bus terminal to handle the additional buses required.
 Construction on this station was initially budgeted for $109 million.
 Before the removal of the LRT connection, that budget had increased to $134 million.
-The TTC states that, as the design process continues, they’ll look for ways to optimize costs at this site.

 In a report, the TTC dismissed a suggestion of naming the station Keele North, but the commission hasn’t considered other suggestions, including Keele/Finch.
 This station’s name, along with all the others on the extension, shouldn’t be considered permanent until they are engraved on the station walls.